 Substance abuse treatment programs for teens are specifically designed to meet the needs of adolescents.
 These programs provide proper care and support for teens and their families.
-When parents begin to notice the signs of addiction, it is important to intervene.
+When parents notice the signs of addiction, it is important to intervene.
 Substance abuse affects the growth and development of teens, especially brain development.
 Teens will begin to engage in risky behaviors, such as unprotected sex and dangerous driving.
-Drug and alcohol abuse among teens also contributes to the development of adult health problems, such as heart disease, high blood pressure, and sleep disorders.
+Drug and alcohol abuse among teens also contributes to adult health problems, such as heart disease, high blood pressure, and sleep disorders.

 How Does Adolescent Substance Abuse Treatment Operate?

-There are numerous treatment programs to help teens and their parents, and behavioral rehabilitation programs are the best options, along with adventure or wilderness therapy programs.
+There are numerous treatment programs to help teens and their parents; behavioral rehabilitation programs are the best options, along with adventure or wilderness therapy programs.
 Most teen substance abuse treatment centers are residential programs that offer services for three to six months or longer.
 Lengthy treatment is the best option because teens have the opportunity to manage all aspects of their addiction.
-Research-based treatment is the most common approach, and these are evidence-based approaches and support.
+Research-based treatment is the most common approach, and evidence-based approaches and support.
 Treatment facilities combine scientific evidence and knowledge from personal experiences to create programs that work for addicts and their families.

 Types of Therapy for Teens Struggling with Addiction

-Teens can also access community, family, and peer support because many moments in a young adult's life are stressful.
-Some of the stressful moments include starting a new school, entering college, moving out of the family home for the first time, and starting a job.
-After rehab, teens need to remain surrounded by support and other sober people.
+Teens can also access community, family, and peer support because many moments in a young adult’s life are stressful.
+Some stressful moments include starting a new school, entering college, moving out of the family home for the first time, and starting a job.
+After rehab, teens must remain surrounded by support and other sober people.
 Supportive environments positively impact recovery for teens and young adults.
 Also, substance abuse addiction impacts the whole family, and family-based approaches may improve the overall quality of life and enhance recovery.